Medtail Reality Check: A Smarter Way to Evaluate Build-Out Costs

 Common Reaction

 The deal feels unfair.
-The landlord is not contributing enough.
+The landlord isn't contributing enough.
 The cost feels misaligned with the space.

 What Actually Matters

 The added cost changes the performance required from your providers.
-That is what determines whether the deal works.
+That's what determines whether the deal works.

 The Decision Framework: Start With Patient Volume

-Do not start with market share.
-Do not start with rent.
+Don't start with market share.
+Don't start with rent.
 Start with your stabilized pro forma.

 How many patients does each provider need to support at scale?